 - Try pasting this snippet in your functions.php file.
 This fixes a unique conflict with some plugins/themes.
 This conflict causes all Single Events pages to be silently searching for a media attachment instead of an event.
 Thus you see a generic 404 since the attachment does not usually exist.

 - Test if you are experiencing some other type of plugin conflict by following the steps detailed in this article.
 Once you’ve completed the “Test if there is a conflict” procedure, try refreshing Permalinks again (by following the steps outlined above).
 Did that fix it?
 If not, what happens if you add a new event, does it 404?
 If a new event does not 404, does editing and then resaving a past event that still 404s remedy that event as well?

 If none of the above solutions worked, here are some excellent ways you can collect more information about your setup and problem.
 With that extra information in hand, make a post to our help desk detailing the information you have collected and the steps you have tried.

 - Are all pages on your site encountering 404 errors, or just event pages?
 If it is all pages on your site, you might need to contact your hosting provider or server administrator.

 - Try switching your permalink settings to default.
 Does that fix it?
-If so, mention this if you open a topic.
+If so, mention this when you open a support ticket.